JeanCarlos899/JeanCarlos899/README.md

-## Olá, meu nome é <strong>Jean!</strong>👋
+# Hello, my name is **Jean!** 👋

-> Graduando em Análise e Desenvolvimento de Sistemas - IFPI
+> Undergraduate student in Analysis and Systems Development - IFPI

-> Ténico em Informática para Internet - IFPI
+> Technician in Internet Computing - IFPI

-🔭 Atualmente estudando desenvolvimento mobile com Flutter
+🔭 Currently studying mobile development with Flutter

 ----